Cattery Design provides a source of advice, information and help to everyone thinking about starting, building,

-upgrading or maintaining a cattery or kennels.
+upgrading or maintaining a cattery.

-of catteries and kennels
+Raising the standards, expectations & design of catteries and kennels

 cats' and dogs' needs, create a building that is easy to maintain

 and one in which the design helps reduce stress and promote a healthy